 5 GCSEs at grade 4 or above including Mathematics and English.

-You will be asked to attend an audition on either the 12th or 13th February 2020, to perform two pieces on your first study instrument/voice (Grade 7/8 standard) and one piece on your second study instrument/voice.
+You will be asked to attend an audition in February 2021, to perform two pieces on your first study instrument/voice (Grade 7/8 standard) and one piece on your second study instrument/voice.
 The audition also includes sight-reading tests and a short interview.